deployKF/website/content/guides/dependencies/istio.md

 icon: custom/istio
 description: >-
   Learn how and why deployKF uses Istio.
-  Learn how to integrate your existing Istio with deployKF.
+  Learn how to integrate your existing Istio with deployKF and Kubeflow.
 ---

 # Istio

 Learn how and why deployKF uses Istio.
-Learn how to integrate your existing Istio with deployKF.
+Learn how to integrate your existing Istio with deployKF and Kubeflow.

 ---